mnutt/tileserver-gl/README.md

 [in your browser, visit http://[server ip]:8080]
 ```

-Alternatively, you can use the `tileserver-gl-light` package instead, which is pure javascript (does not have any native dependencies) and can run anywhere, but does not contain rasterization on the server side made with MapBox GL Native.
+Alternatively, you can use the `@acalcutt/tileserver-gl-light` package instead, which is pure javascript (does not have any native dependencies) and can run anywhere, but does not contain rasterization on the server side made with Maplibre GL Native.

 ## Getting Started with Docker